muratk5n/thirdwave/en/index.md

 ---

-If US intervenes it won't be as punishment for Darfur, or even the current crisis that is displacing many.
-Sudan is looking like a failed state but US wld be more worried about the Red Sea Russian base.
+It wouldn't be as punishment for Darfur, or even the current crisis that is displacing many..
+Sudan is looking like a failed state but US wld be more worried about a Red Sea Russian base.

 ---